To use a document from Cameroon in the Netherlands, you must first have it legalised by the Cameroonian Ministry of Foreign Affairs.

 It is then also fit for use in Aruba, Curaçao, St Maarten, Bonaire, Saba and St Eustatius.

 Find out below where to obtain a document that you need but do not yet have.

 You can get an official copy of a birth certificate (une copie intégrale récente des deux côtés du registre de naissance) from the municipality.
 To get this official copy legalised, you must also show the original birth certificate.
 Your parents or guardians received this document when you were born.

-Please note: a photocopy of the original birth certificate (copie conforme) will not be accepted in the Netherlands.
+Important: a photocopy (copie conforme) of the original birth certificate will not be accepted in the Netherlands.

 Late registration of birth